ejcampbell7/campbell-parasitology/_people/elyssa-campbell.md

 University of Georgia in 2024.
 Her lab studies host-parasite interactions across canine heartworm, lymphatic filariasis, and canine hookworm, with a focus on host specificity, immune interactions, and drug resistance.
-She also directs FR3, the NIH/NIAID Filariasis Research Reagent Resource Center.
+She also directs the Filariasis Research Reagent Resource Center (FR3).

 She is an active member of the American Heartworm Society and a former Executive Committee member of the American Association of Veterinary